jrussbautista/gatsby-portfolio/content/projects/budgetty/index.md

 type: 'web'
 ---

 Managing your budget is hard to track.
-This will help you to keep track of your daily, weekly, monthly and yearly budgets.
+Easily keep track of your daily, weekly, monthly and yearly budgets.